top of page

 What happens after the assessment?

-Will you be able to give a diagnosis following the assessment?
+Will a diagnosis be given after the assessment?

-How long will you take to write the report?
+How long will it take to write the report?

 bottom of page